pydicom/pydicom/doc/tutorials/dataset_basics.rst

   we know the element name is *Duration of X-ray on* with a VR of **FL**.

-For all element categories we can access a particular element in the dataset through it's tag, which returns a :class:`~pydicom.dataelem.DataElement` instance::
+For all element categories we can access a particular element in the dataset through its tag, which returns a :class:`~pydicom.dataelem.DataElement` instance::

     >>> elem = ds[0x0008, 0x0016]